AEK H.C.: History

 (including Diomidis Argous and Filippos Verias) in European achievements.
 In 2020, AEK won its third Greek Championship.

 On 23 May 2021, AEK HC won the fourth Greek handball cup in its history, winning PAOK by a score of 24–22 in Kozani.
 On 30 May of the same year, AEK HC won the first EHF European Cup in its history by winning the Swedish club Ystads IF, this way AEK HC became the most successful Greek club in European handball competitions.
 AEK won its fourth Greek Championship on 6 July 2021 celebrating a historic treble.

+At the start of the 2022–23 season, the club made several changes in the first-team squad due to last year's unsuccessful results.
+The first-team changes of the summer transfer period helped AEK to finish at the top of the league in the regular season.
+The club was drawn to play against Olympiacos after qualifying for the championship finals through the regular season.
+In an exciting match series, which ended 3-2 in favor of AEK, the club was crowned champion for the fifth time.

+In April 2025, AEK handball club lifted its fifth Greek handball cup winning ESN Vrilissia by a score of 43-21 in SUNEL Arena at Athens.